-- Tetanus booster (td or Tdap vaccination) within the past 10 vears. - Two measles, mumps, and rubella (MMR) immunizations, or titers proving immunity,

-- Hepatitis B (HBV) immunization series completed, in progress, or a Hepatitis B Vaccination Declination Form signed by the student. - Lab results showing immunity to varicella (chickenpox) or vaccination series (two doses required), - Tuberculin Skin Testing: - Two Mantoux Tuberculin Skin Tests (TST) within the past 12 months with one of the TSTs administered within the past 30 days.
+- Tetanus booster (td or Tdap vaccination) in the past 10 years, - Two measles, mumps, and rubella (MMR) immunizations, or titers proving immunity, - Hepatitis B (HBV) immunization series completed, in progress, or a Hepatitis B Vaccination Declination Form signed by the student, - Lab results showing immunity to varicella (chickenpox) or vaccination series (two doses required), - Tuberculin Skin Testing: - Two Mantoux Tuberculin Skin Tests (TST) within the past 12 months with one of the TSTs administered within the past 30 days.
 Following the initial two-step TST, a single annual TST will be required.
 For a previously positive TST, a negative chest x-ray subsequent to the positive TST is required.
-(RN-to-BSN: only 1 TST in past 12 months required) - Negative IGRA test results from either: QuantiFERON®-TB Gold In-Tube test (GFT-GIT) or T-SPOT®TB test (T-Spot). - Annual influenza immunization required.
-COVID-19 vaccination strongly encouraged with proof of vaccination or signed declination required.
+(RN-to-BSN: only 1 TST in past 12 months required); OR - Negative IGRA test results from either: QuantiFERON®-TB Gold In-Tube test (GFT-GIT) or T-SPOT®TB test (T-Spot). - Annual influenza and COVID-19 immunization required.
 Requests for medical and religious exemptions are handled individually.
 Students with approved exemptions or declinations may be required to be masked.
 Revisions to vaccination and immunization requirements are subject to change based on Riverside Health System mandates and recommendations.
 Enrolled students will be notified of changes via email and program communications.
 A notice will be posted on the College website to inform prospective students as applicable.